elsevierPTG/interviews/java/README.md

 It took me a bit more than an hour to complete the exercises.

-Most of the time was spent "cleaning up" the project, writing tests, and writing this documentation..
+Most of the time was spent "cleaning up" the project, writing tests, and writing this documentation.
-See the git log for more details.
+See the git logs for more details.

 ### Contact Info